tabathadelane/trversal-vue/README.md

 ## Schedule

-As most of the map calculating and API configuring has already been done for me, I only for see a few big unknowns.
+As most of the map calculating and API configuring has already been done for me, I only forsee a few big unknowns.
 I would like to get this done in 2 weeks.
 I would also like to give myself a weekend, so this is technically going to be 10 days of work.
 Here is a rough plan for myself:

 **Day 1-3** May 11-13
 Get Started!
-Once of my biggest challenges will be getting user authentication to work.
+One of my biggest challenges will be getting user authentication to work.
 I have tried using JWT in Django before and not had much luck chasing errors.
 I would like to try again from a clean project.
 If I cannot get it figured out in a resonable amount of time (3days?)
 I would like to look into trying to use Firebase or something related for User Auth.
 I will need to also put in the time to research my options and learn how to use them.
 However, the plan is:
 - Build a basic Django app with a simple model.
 - Put together a DjangoREST API the sends over the model data.